-Ireland has become well know in recent years for excellence in the aviation industry.
+Ireland has become well known in recent years for excellence in the aviation industry.
 This is underlined with the top 4 global lessors located on our shores.
 This industry alone contributes a whopping $660 million each year to the economy.
-On top of that it directly employs approximately 1500 people and roughly another 3,500 jobs in support industries.
+On top of that, it directly employs approximately 1500 people and roughly another 3,500 jobs in support industries.
 Here’s a quick look at some of the main Aircraft Leasing and Aviation news so far this year.

 Blockchain is the future – Aircraft Leasing Ireland

 Aircraft Leasing Ireland (ALI), a trade body for Irish aviation lessors, was established last July and signified an important moment in the sector.
-The ALI provides a voice for all lessors in Ireland.
+The ALI provides a voice for all lessons in Ireland.
 The membership of ALI has all the major international aircraft leasing companies based in Ireland.
 The ALI was set up to ensure that Ireland remains as the leader when it comes to global aircraft leasing.

 ILI’s inaugural chairman David Swan who is also SMBC Aviation Capital Chief Operating Officer announced that they are looking at putting together a working group to look at ways in which fintech companies can benefit the industry here.
-This group will also be tasked with identifying the education requirements needed for the industry for the next 20 years and that they will be met by Government.
+This group will also be tasked with identifying the education requirements needed for the industry for the next 20 years and that they will be met by the Government.

-Blockchain Technology has been earmarked by Mr. Swan who feels it will play a key role in the future of aircraft leasing.
+Blockchain Technology has been earmarked by Mr Swan who feels it will play a key role in the future of aircraft leasing.
 He feels that blockchain is “the next internet”.
 And should it be implemented it “will transform how things are done in our industry”.
 He goes on to say that there will be smart contracts between companies and digitization.
 This will transform the legal industry also.

-The ALI is a positive step in the aircraft leasing industry which will give a clear and industry wide voice and will be highly coordinated to deliver industry success.
+The ALI is a positive step in the aircraft leasing industry which will give a clear and industry-wide voice and will be highly coordinated to deliver industry success.

 Brexit Uncertainty – Willie Walsh

 Willie Walsh the IAG chief executive has described the uncertainty that surrounds Brexit as “shocking”.
-The IAG annual report for 2018 was released recently and in it Mr. Walsh voiced his shock and disbelief at UK’s awful and haphazard withdrawal from the EU.
+The IAG annual report for 2018 was released recently and in it, Mr Walsh voiced his shock and disbelief at UK’s awful and haphazard withdrawal from the EU.
 It’s so far gone at this point.
 And yet there is still no clarity on the future and this can only be negative for the economy.

 There has been a lot of scaremongering over the impact on UK transatlantic operations due to Brexit.
-However, UK and US governments have provided security in a post Brexit pact for IAG’s main UK operator, British Airways.
+However, UK and US governments have provided security in a post-Brexit pact for IAG’s main UK operator, British Airways.

 Avolon Chief Awarded